sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

 ### Explanation for get_board API:

 - SELECT * FROM users WHERE id = ?
-  - selects all data from the users table where ID is the specified ID
+  - selects all data from the boards table where ID is the specified ID
+- $stmt = $conn->prepare($sql);
+  - Prepares the query for the database
 - $stmt->bind_param("i", $id)
   - Binds the specified ID to the query
 - $stmt->execute()